-We are currently experiencing an unprecedented situation in the UK and we appreciate that for our customers these will be challenging times, as it will be for us in the Enginuity Group.
-We have, as a Group, implemented detailed contingency plans to ensure that you, as one of our valued customers, experience no change in the outstanding quality service you receive from us across all our departments and functions.
+We are currently experiencing an unprecedented situation in the UK and we appreciate that for our customers these will be challenging times where information and support is important to you.
+We have implemented detailed contingency plans to ensure that you, as one of our valued customers, experience no change in the outstanding quality service you receive from us across all our departments and functions.

 We have invested significantly in our digital capacity and capability over the last twelve months and this is enabling us to seamlessly transition into a work from home model as recommended by the UK Government ensuring that we continue to deliver all of our services to you.

 We have heeded the UK Government advice to reduce travel where at all possible but if you have a visit planned from one of our team delivering EAL quality assurance or End-Point Assessment services then we will discuss with you an alternative mode of engagement which can include voice or video calls.
 This might include, where appropriate, conducting external quality assurance visits remotely and conducting End-Point Assessment through our digital capability.

 Our aim is that no learner will be disadvantaged during these testing and challenging times and we are working with stakeholders and regulators to ensure that we can deliver on that promise.
 If you have learners that are continuing to learn remotely then our award-winning Engineering Talent platform provides an outstanding resource for you with material validated by our subject matter experts.
 Our Customer Experience Team are on hand to support you should you need any help in accessing Engineering Talent or wish to have a remote demo.